TL;DR

 The task

-You need one sentence that explains who you are and what you do — usable in your LinkedIn headline, Twitter / X bio, email signature, podcast intros, and the first slide of any deck.
+You need one sentence that explains who you are and what you do, usable in your LinkedIn headline, X (Twitter) bio, email signature, podcast intros, and the first slide of any deck.
 Most people end up with a forgettable “Marketing professional passionate about brands” line.
-The goal is a statement that’s specific, true, and memorable.
+The goal is a statement that is specific, true, and memorable.

-This use case applies to people changing roles, indie founders, freelancers building a book of business, and senior leaders who need to articulate their POV publicly.
+This applies to people changing roles, indie founders, freelancers building a book of business, and senior leaders who need to articulate their point of view publicly.

-Use AI for the brainstorming phase: given your raw materials, models can generate 10-30 candidate statements faster and with more variety than you’d produce alone.
-They’re good at converting “I help small businesses with their marketing” into specific outcome-based phrasing.
+Use AI for the brainstorming phase.
+Given your raw materials, a model can generate 10-30 candidate statements faster and with more variety than you would alone, and it is good at converting “I help small businesses with their marketing” into specific, outcome-based phrasing.

-It’s also great for stress-testing: paste your candidate line back and ask “what assumptions does this make? what would land wrong with which audience?”
+It is also good at stress-testing.
+Paste a candidate line back and ask: “What assumptions does this make?
+What would land wrong, and with which audience?”

-The model can’t tell you what’s true.
-It’ll happily make up an outcome that sounds good (“I help leaders 10x their team’s output”) but isn’t your actual track record.
-You’re the only source of truth for what you’ve actually delivered.
+The model cannot tell you what is true.
+It will happily invent an outcome that sounds good (“I help leaders 10x their team’s output”) but is not your actual track record.
+You are the only source of truth for what you have delivered.

-It also can’t sense cultural nuance — a phrase that lands in tech twitter may sound arrogant in academia.
-Get a friend in the target audience to read the top 3.
+It also cannot sense cultural nuance.
+A phrase that lands on tech X may sound arrogant in academia.
+Have one person inside your target audience and one outside read your top three before you publish.

 What to feed the AI